 Close to Aurora at Summerfield, this water park has a zero-depth entry pool, sand play area, water slides, and plenty of shade.
 You can’t pack a lunch – outside food and drinks aren’t allowed – but there is a concession stand with some healthy options.

-Experience the convenience of being close to local boutiques, upscale dining and Naperville’s lively River Walk.1 & 2 Bedrooms!
-Up to one month FREE for June move in!
-Get this offer
+Experience the convenience of being close to local boutiques, upscale dining and Naperville’s lively River Walk.Huge 3 BR Floorplans!
+Save $1200 Move in by July 15th Get this offer

-Experience the convenience of living within walking distance to shopping and restaurants within award-winning School District 25.Beautiful 1 bedroom starting at $1299!
-June only!
-Get this offer
+Experience the convenience of living within walking distance to shopping and restaurants within award-winning School District 25.Spacious Upgraded 1 BR in the Heart of Arlington Hts.
+Save $1200 Get this offer

 Where we're located